YeLwinOo-Steve/pretty_animated_text/README.md

 ## <img src="assets/Telescope.webp" width="36px"> Overview

-An animation UI plugin that provides you with gorgeous and customizable animated text widgets so that you can use them effortlessly in your project.
+A text animation UI plugin that provides you with gorgeous and customizable animated text widgets so that you can use them effortlessly in your project.

 Physics-based animations are utilized for text animations, providing a smooth and delightful experience.